 Apple Cider Vinegar Rinse

-Mix equal parts apple cider vinegar and water and pour it over your scalp and hair.
-Let it sit for 15 to 30 minutes, then rinse it.
+Mix equal parts apple cider vinegar and water.
+Pour it over your scalp and hair.
+Let it sit for 5 to 10 minutes, then rinse well.

 Bentonite Clay

-Mix bentonite clay with ACV or water to form a paste.
-Apply the to your hair in sections, raking it through each strand.
-Let the clay sit and dry on your hair.
-Once it is completely dry, rinse it out thoroughly and follow with a moisturizing treatment.
+Mix bentonite clay with water or a small amount of ACV to form a paste.
+Apply it to hair in sections.
+Let it sit until it starts to dry, then rinse thoroughly.
+Follow with a moisturizing treatment.
 If you use hairspray regularly, read how you can get rid of hairspray buildup.

 FAQs on Product Buildup on Hair